Naromurar: Devi Sthan

 In the year of 1352 AD, when the village was founded by Naro Singh and Murar Singh, a temple "Devi Sthan" had also been built inside the village to practice their religious belief and faith towards the God.

-Devi Sthan is the oldest known temple of Naromurar having Devi pratima in the center surrounded with several other sculptures of Hindu God and Goddess inside the temple.
+Devi Sthan is the oldest known temple of Naromurar having Devi pratima in the center surrounded by several other sculptures of Hindu God and Goddess inside the temple.

-It is one of the most sacred place not only for the villagers but also of the area, People from the nearby areas also use to visit there for the treatment of diseases like "Eczema".
-Due to its poor condition the temple was rebuilt in 2002AD by Ramsagar Prasad Sinha, former General Manager ONGC Mumbai.
+It is one of the most sacred places not only for the villagers but also for the area, People from the nearby areas also use to visit there for the treatment of diseases like "Eczema".
+Due to its poor condition, the temple was rebuilt in 2002AD by Ramsagar Prasad Sinha, former General Manager ONGC Mumbai.

-There are a group of Pandits in the village for the medication of such diseases in a traditional aryurvedic fashion.
+There is a group of Pandits in the village for the medication of such diseases in a traditional aryurvedic fashion.

 Thakur Sthan

-Thakursthan is the second oldest temple dedicated to Lord Shiva, located in north east direction of the village.
-A temple dedicated to Goddess Parvathi is also built in the premises later.
+Thakursthan is the second oldest temple dedicated to Lord Shiva, located in northeast direction of the village.
+A temple dedicated to Goddess Parvathi was also built in the premises later.

-Beauty of Thakur Sthan seeks attention of all the villagers on the festival of Maha Shivaratri.
+Beauty of Thakur Sthan seeks the attention of all the villagers on the festival of Maha Shivaratri.

 Thakur Wadi

-Nearly four hundred years ago a Thakurwadi had been built by the villagers in the south west outskirts of the village.
+Nearly four hundred years ago a Thakurwadi had been built by the villagers in the southwest outskirts of the village.
 It is well surrounded by gardens of Mango, Gooseberry, Guava, Banana, Papaya and several other trees from all the side.

 The temple is dedicated to Hindu God Rama along with laxmana and Goddess Sita.

-A group of saints with the chief priest of the temple known as Mahant, are employed there to practice their religious interest.
+A group of saints with the chief priest of the temple known as Mahant, are employed there to practice their religious interests.

 A plot of 11 Bigha is also allocated to the incumbent Mahant for the welfare of saints and Thakurwadi.

 According to the tradition of the Thakurwadi, after declaring a Saint as the new Mahant he has to adopt a new title Das.